Alvor1991/PP4-Physio/README.md

 - **Tertiary Font - Raleway:**
   - **Usage:** Reserved for buttons and call-to-actions, ensuring these elements are distinct and noticeable.

-### Text Styling

-- **Text Color:** The primary text color is `#333333`, providing excellent readability.
-- **Link Color:** Links use `#0a5d61` for consistency with the site’s color scheme, and they change to `#1fa2a2` on hover to enhance user interaction.
-- **Line Heights:** A consistent line height is used across body text and links to maintain readability and a balanced layout.

-This typography setup is designed to create a clear, user-friendly reading experience while supporting the professional tone of the website.

 [Back to top ⇧](#sports-therapy)